 Laboratory experience accompanying BIO 396.
 Consists of research projects utilizing recombinant DNA/genetic engineering techniques.

-Corequisites: Registration in BIO 396 is required.
+Corequisites: Concurrent registration in BIO 396 is required.
 Offered: Spring.
 Special Notes: This is a designated research course.

-BIO 399 • Introduction to Research 1 Credit
+BIO 399 • Introduction to Research 2 Credits

 An introduction to research methodology in the biological sciences, with experience in the use of biological literature and an examination of how to distinguish and evaluate different types of scientific writing and presentations.
 Experience in the development of a research proposal.

-Prerequisites: BIO 218 and major in biology or biochemistry/molecular biology; Junior standing.
+Prerequisites: BIO 218 and Major in one of the following: biology or biochemistry/molecular biology or environmental studies; Junior standing.
+Offered: Fall, Spring.
 Special Notes: Carries cross-credit in environmental studies.
-Offered: Fall, Spring.

 For the undergraduate pre-health professions student.
 A regional approach to the study of anatomy through the supervised and directed student dissection of human cadavers.
 Identification of detailed structures and understanding of their significance to the body.

 Prerequisites: BIO 214/BIO 215 or Consent of instructor.
-Offered: Interim.
+Corequisites: Concurrent registration in BIO 410 is required.
+Offered: January.

 A learning/practicing experience in which the student applies biological understanding and skills in an off-campus professional setting.

-Prerequisites: Major or minor in biology and Junior or senior standing.
-Offered: Fall, Spring.
+Prerequisites: Major or minor in biology and junior or senior standing.
+Offered: Fall, Spring, Summer.

 BIO 495 • Biology Seminar 2 Credits